nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Precondition**

-1. The student that the user wants to tag exists.
+1. The student that the user wants to tag is in KonTActs.

 **MSS**